opsmatters/newrelic-api/README.md

 The Admin API Key is referenced in the documentation as the parameter "YOUR_API_KEY".

 Other keys:
-* For Insights queries, a Query key will need to be generated.
+* For executing Insights queries, a Query key will need to be generated.
 The Query Key is referenced in the documentation as the parameter "YOUR_QUERY_KEY".
+* For sending Plugins metrics, the main license key for the account is required.
+The License Key is referenced in the documentation as the parameter "YOUR_LICENSE_KEY".

 ## Installing